Tutorial Bike Crank Removal

 I am mostly going to feature explanations on how to remove a square tapered crank, but these processes are similar in a lot of ways except perhaps for only a few sections.
 I will provide further instructions where such a disparity arises.

-One of the common types of cranks is the aluminum with a squared hole which aligns to the tapered square unit axle.
+One of the common types of cranks is the aluminum with a squared hole that aligns with the tapered square unit axle.
 Other types of cranks include the three-piece crank, the two-piece compression slotted cranks, the self-extracting cranks and much more.

 Part 2: The Process of Removing a Bike’s Crank